seenigel/NND1/fall-2017/data/visualization/readme.md

 This free tool does one thing: it takes two images and puts them on top of each other so that readers can compare them by swiping back and forth.
 - Great for showing a dramatic or subtle change
 - This is most often used for before-and-after comparisons of the same location.
-- When you're finished, Juxstapose gives you an embed code.
+- When you're finished, Juxstapose gives you a link to the slider.

 **Demo time**: I've got a photoshop of a cat that's wearing a hat.
 Copy the two hyperlinks below and use them to create a slider of the cat with and without the hat.